Vyral/base-template/_posts/2018-07-27-take-advantage-of-coming-soon-listings.md

 The market is still active, but it’s still a hot seller’s market.
 Inventory may be filling up a little bit, but it’s still a great time to sell.

 If there aren’t “For Sale” signs in a yard, that means that the seller isn’t quite ready to put it on the market. **We’ve begun putting “Coming Soon” signs in those yards, and we’ve found that those homes are selling before they even hit the market.** We sold one of these listings just last night, in fact.
-Just last Friday, we had a Coming Soon listing that sold for $5,000 over the list price.
+Last Friday, we had a Coming Soon listing that sold for $5,000 over the list price.

 {% include pullquote.html %}